MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/2-rest/readme.md

 * `https://services.odata.org/v4/TripPinService/Me/Trips`

 You'll notice that the paths that used to return nicely formatted tables now return a top level "value" field with an embedded [List].
-You'll need to do some transformations on the result to make it usable for Power BI scenarios.
+You'll need to do some transformations on the result to make it usable for end user consumption scenarios.

 ![List results.](../../media/trippin2-raw-list.png)